esikm/Pillow/docs/reference/ImageMath.rst

 module provides a single eval function, which takes an expression string and one or more images.

-Example: Using the :py:mod:`~PIL.ImageMath` module
+Example: Using the :py:mod:`~PIL2.ImageMath` module
 --------------------------------------------------

 .. code-block:: python

-    from PIL import Image, ImageMath
+    from PIL2 import Image, ImageMath

     im1 = Image.open("image1.jpg")
     im2 = Image.open("image2.jpg")